ZealousGeneticist/cartoflow/README.md

     + "-e", "--header"
     + *Bool value*
     + *Description*: This bool value is used as a way to control whether you wish for the final output file to have headers for the edge list or to only have the columns be data.
 It is **by default** `False` and as such **keeps no headers**.

+## New Options for Disease Data (chem_gene_disease)

+These flags apply if you wish to run the optional chem_gene_disease step before CartoGene.

+    If you do not provide an API key (-k), cartoflow will skip the disease association step.

+    Disease Output File
+        -m, --diseaseOutfile
+        Description: The optional name for the disease-association TSV produced by the chem_gene_disease script.
+By default, this is chem_gene_disease_test.tsv.
+This file combines your chemical-gene interactions with disease annotations from DisGeNet.

+    DisGeNet API Key
+        -k, --API_KEY
+        Description: Required if you want to run the DisGeNet queries for gene-disease associations.
+If omitted, cartoflow will skip the disease enrichment step.

+    Auto-Run DisGeNet
+        --autoDGN
+        Bool value (implementation detail in your cartoflow.sh)
+        Description: If True, runs chem_gene_disease automatically.
+If False, bypasses disease calls entirely.

 Extra:
 *There should be maxium number of ~4000 chemicals that can be utilized as stated by the CTD Batch Query API.*